nrfconnect/sdk-nrf/doc/nrf/ug_nrf5340.rst

 The application core is a full-featured Arm Cortex-M33 processor including DSP instructions and FPU.

+Currently, the |NCS| provides the following solutions for the application core:
-In the current implementation of the nRF5340 samples, this core is used to run the high-level radio stack (the host part of the Bluetooth Low Energy stack) and the application.
+* High-level radio stack (the host part of the Bluetooth Low Energy stack) and application logic,
+* Samples running only on the application core: e.g. NFC samples for nRF53

 In general, this core should be used for tasks that require high performance and application-level logic.

 The board name for the application core in Zephyr is ``nrf5340_dk_nrf5340_cpuapp``.